Oscar bait: Statistical analyses

 A study by Gabriel Rossman and Oliver Schilke, two sociologists at the University of California, Los Angeles (UCLA), reviewed data from the Internet Movie Database (IMDb), such as genres and plot keywords, for 3,000 movies released between 1985 and 2009 to see what elements were likeliest to draw Oscar nominations.
 The researchers found that war movies, historical epics, and biographies earned the most.
 Plot elements of political intrigue, disabilities, war crimes and show business were also very common elements of nominated films.
 A release during Oscar season, or by an independent division of a major studio were also strong indicators.
 The study found that some keywords had a strongly negative correlation with Oscar nominations, such as "zombie", "breast implant" and "black independent film".

-According to the study, the movie that scored the highest and thus was the most blatant Oscar bait among the films surveyed was Alan Parker's 1990 Come See the Paradise, released by 20th Century Fox.
-It received that score for the previous Oscar nominations of Parker, its setting in Hollywood (star Dennis Quaid plays a projectionist) and its depiction of a tragic historical event (his Japanese American wife and children are interned) against the background of war and racism.
+According to the study, the movie that scored the highest and thus was the most blatant Oscar bait among the films surveyed was Come See the Paradise, directed by Alan Parker and released by 20th Century Fox in 1990.
+It received that score for the previous Best Director Oscar nominations of Parker (Midnight Express, Mississippi Burning), its setting in Hollywood (the protagonist, played by Dennis Quaid, is a projectionist) and its depiction of a tragic historical event (his Japanese American wife and children are interned) against the background of World War II and racism.
 It was only released in a few cities during the last week of that year to make it eligible for the awards.
 However, it was not nominated for any.

-Second and third were The Lord of the Rings: The Return of the King, the 2003 Best Picture winner, and The People vs. Larry Flynt, released in 1996.
-At the low end, as the movie in that period which least qualified as Oscar bait, was the 2006 remake of When a Stranger Calls, which indeed was not nominated for any Oscars.
-It was followed by 2009's Hotel for Dogs and Barbershop 2: Back in Business, from 2004.
+Second and third were The Lord of the Rings: The Return of the King (2003), which equalled 1959's Ben-Hur and 1997's Titanic by winning eleven trophies at the 76th Academy Awards including Best Picture, and The People vs. Larry Flynt (1996), which earned two nods at the 69th Academy Awards but won neither.
+At the low end, the movie in that period which least qualified as Oscar bait was the 2006 remake of 1979's When a Stranger Calls, followed by Hotel for Dogs (2009) and Barbershop 2: Back in Business (2004).
+None of the three least Oscar-bait films was indeed nominated for any Academy Awards.

 Rossman and Schilke used their data to develop an algorithm that could predict how many Oscar nominations a film would get, based on its similarities to other recent Oscar nominees.
 It did not take sophisticated statistical analysis, they noted—Entertainment Weekly had for many years correctly predicted the Oscar nominees.
 Using data on how much the films had cost to make, they treated the system of nominating as a Tullock lottery to determine the studios' rate of return on their investments.
 They found that while Oscar-nominated films do indeed get at least a small bonus in ticket sales, directly proportional to the number of nominations, films with what they called "Oscar appeal" took a loss when they did not get any nominations.